goreleaser/goreleaser/www/docs/customization/krew.md

     # in case there is an indicator for prerelease in the tag e.g. v1.0.0-rc1
     skip_upload: true

-    # GitHub/GitLab repository to push the Krew plugin to.
-    index:
 {% include-markdown "../includes/repository.md" comments=false %}
 ```